280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 - Bluetooth and USB
 - Dongle

-Additionally, this repository also provides high level instructions and resources on how to customize and build the firmware to meet your specific needs.
+Additionally, this repository automatically generates SVG images of all layers in the keymap, and adds it to the README.
+It also provides high level instructions and resources on how to customize and build the firmware to meet your specific needs.

+Check out the [Charybdis Mini Wireless build guide](https://github.com/280Zo/charybdis-wireless-mini-3x6-build-guide?tab=readme-ov-file) if you haven't yet built your own Charybdis keyboard.

 ## Usage